ajboni/drafft-docs/content/en/docs/05__documentation/01__scripting.md

 <WalkTo(x,y,z)>
 ```

 Commands can also be renamed at export to a syntax more useful for the target engine.
-See [Export Mappings](export_mappings)
+See [Export Mappings](exporting.html)

 ## Actor Line (with speech tag)

-`::Actor::Actor Line [emotion]` or `[#speechTag] ::Actor::Actor Line [emotion]`
+`::Actor::Actor Line [expression]` or `[#speechTag] ::Actor::Actor Line [expression]`

 This is the most important concept in drafft, this line represent a line of speech an actor says.
 It has several uses:

 - Identifying actors to make the actor database.
 - Identifying speech lines to auto generate tags for voice-overs.
 - Include this line on the resulting screenplay.
-- Include emotions in screenplay.
+- Include expressions in screenplay.

 Actor lines can also be renamed at export to a syntax more useful for the target engine.
-See [Export Mappings](export_mappings)
+See [Export Mappings](exporting.html)

 ### Examples: